kirakiray/noneos-core/README.md

 # NoneOS Core

-NoneOS Core is a lightweight core engine designed specifically for running ofa.js applications.
+NoneOS Core is a lightweight core engine designed specifically for decentralized applications.
 It allows one-click startup, development, and debugging of ofa.js projects without the need to install any additional software.

 The engine originates from NoneOS3, undergoing deep streamlining and architectural restructuring to achieve complete decoupling between the system and applications.